sighingnow/jekyll-gitbook/_pages/CH.md

 - Click **_Submit_**.
 Make sure that you are successfully logged in to the Agent Desktop.
 Now you can continue with the next section.

+> The following video outlines how to configure the users in Admin Portal that were added first in Control Hub.
+This is a very critical task from the Contact Center perspective.
+We also would take a look at how to associate customer-created Site, Team, and Multi-Media Profile with those users.
+After this, we should be able to login as an agent.

+<iframe width="1024" height="576" src="https://www.youtube-nocookie.com/embed/r_A-BPhoTaA?rel=0" title="WxCC Lab #1 Part 3: Admin Portal User Configuration" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ---